MoranReznik/OkCupid-Data-Analysis-Project-ITC/README.md

 this will show you only profiles of man in age 20 to 30, the data it will show on this profiles is their location and use of drugs. the --information flags selects the kind of data you will see about the profiles. the other optional flags works like a 'where' clause in sql.
 #### you can also write the result of the query into a csv file! just use the flag --write_csv name_of_file in read mode!

+# *** the API ***
+the scraper is enriched by a n external api, that takes the pictures of a profile and return some predictions on it: the age of the person, the face expression of the person, a similar celeb to that person and is all of the photos belongs to the same person.

 # ***PROTECTING THE PRIVECY OF THE USERS***:
 there is no last name in the database - only first name. the only unique identifier - their OkCupid profile id, is encryped.